You may have a beautifully wrapped & decorated panettone, but how do you know if you’re eating the real thing and not a poor imitation?

 Today’s Panettone Basic Ingredients

 Wheat flour, Sour Dough Starter (Yeast), Eggs (more whites than yolks), Sugar, 16% Butter, 16% Dried and Candied Fruit

 Its Milanese history starts in Medieval times, Christmas was the one time of the year that the poor majority ate ‘white’ wheat flour.
 The rest of the year their bread was made with farro, rye and oat flour.
 Added to this was honey, pumpkin and raisins that represented good wishes for all that shared it.
 By the mid-17th century, it was known as pane di tono (luxury bread), and a slice of this bread would be saved to eat, toasted and spread with butter on 3rd February.
 This was the feast day of San Biagio (St Blaise) who is said to protect against throat ailments.

 Its shape remained more loaf than cake until the 1920s.
 Post the Russian Revolution there was a sizable Russian community who had emigrated to Milan.
-One emigre wanted to know if their much appreciated Easter cakes (Kulich), baked in a cylindrical mould could be made by his new local baker, Angelo Motta.
-It gave him the idea to do the same with Panettone, surrounding the dough with paper to push it up and culminated in the 1950s with a ‘pirottino’, its famous paper cup that gives the panettone its shape and height!
+One emigre wanted to know if their much-appreciated Easter cakes (Kulich), baked in a cylindrical mould could be made by his new local baker, Angelo Motta.
+It gave him the idea to do the same with Panettone, surrounding the dough with paper to push it up and culminating in the 1950s with a ‘pirottino’, its famous paper cup that gives the panettone its shape and height!